Free after G. Klimt

 What you need to know about the technique of the original Adele Bloch-Bauer I. portrait, in short:

-Dr Frank Whitford (was an art historian and critic, and one of Britain’s leading experts on 20th-century German and Austrian art) identifies influences of the art of the Byzantine, Egypt, Mycenae and Greece, describing that "the gold is like that in Byzantine mosaics; the eyes on the dress are Egyptian, the repeated coils and whorls Mycenaean.”
+Dr Frank Whitford (an art historian and critic, and a leading expert on 20th century British German and Austrian art) identifies the influences of Byzantine, Egyptian, Mycenaean and Greek art, describing it as "gold is like Byzantine mosaics;

 «